It's October and that means pumpkin time.

 The pumpkin - a real treat, not a trick

-Pumpkin Pie – Pumpkin from the Oven
+Pumpkin Pie – Oven-baked pumpkin

-Unlike the rather symbolic patriotic apple pie, however, the pumpkin pie is actually an original American recipe and not a variation of centuries-old European cooking, as is the case with apple pie.
+Unlike the rather symbolic patriotic apple pie, the pumpkin pie is actually an original American recipe and not a variation of centuries-old European cooking, as is the case with apple pie.

 If you want to try the alternative to the classic Apple Pie, we have everything you need right here in our webshop :